/

 The Ultimate Oyster Lovers Guide to Tasmania’s East Coast

-For me, this is the ultimate road trip where I ate oysters for breakfast, lunch and dinner, much to my non-oyster-loving husband’s disgust!
+For me, this is the ultimate Tasmania oyster road trip — I ate oysters for breakfast, lunch, and dinner, much to my non‑oyster‑loving husband’s complete horror!
+From the first salty slurp to the last sweet, creamy bite, every stop along the way is a feast for oyster devotees.

-Get ready to slurp, savour, and indulge in the unparalleled delights of Tasmania’s oyster paradise!
+So grab your appetite and sense of adventure — it’s time to slurp, savour, and indulge in the unparalleled delights of Tasmania’s East Coast oyster paradise.

 Oyster Lovers Guide to Tasmania’s East Coast - Melshell Oysters